Fermionic spectral walls in kink collisions

 Next, we consider the full supersymmetric model.
 A natural generalization of the collision in the purely bosonic sector is to choose for the initial configuration an excited antikink, carrying the shape mode, bound with an unexcited fermion field.
 This configuration is then boosted towards impurity.
 Thus, our initial configuration at $t=0$ is the same as (\ref{sol-shape}) and

 where

-with $\chi=\tanh^{-1}(v)$.
+with $\chi=\tanh^{-1}(v)$ and $N$ chosen to fulfill the normalization condition.
 The matrix $\Lambda$ is the boost operator.
 The fermion contribution is just a boosted zero mode, and therefore $\bar{\psi} \psi |_{t=0} = i[\psi_2^*(x,t)\psi_1(x,t)-\psi_1^*(x,t)\psi_2(x,t)]|_{t=0} =0$.
 In other words, for this initial state, there is no back-reaction of the fermionic field in the bosonic equation of motion.
 As it was shown in \cite{campos2022kink}, this implies that $\bar{\psi} \psi$ term vanishes for any $t>0$.
 Therefore, there is no back reaction during the whole evolution.
 Thus, the dynamics of the kink is {\it exactly} as in the purely bosonic version of the model, and the spectral wall remains intact.
 Furthermore, the fermion at the zero mode stays bound to the antikink at any time $t>0$.

 To allow for a non-zero back reaction, we need to consider an initial condition that goes beyond the fermionic zero mode.
 Here, an obvious choice is the first excited fermion state.
 The initial condition in our simulations now takes the form